The “It” Factor with Running Team Meetings

 When it comes to creating an effective team meeting, remember that actions speak louder than words.
 Through practice, your team will master the process of the team meeting protocol which is meant to be used as a starting point for making a change in your team or across your organization.

-To improve how your teams collaborate, make decisions, and achieve their goals, join us for The New School Rules Leadership Retreat to build leadership skills and learn how to lead effective teams.
+To improve how your teams collaborate, make decisions, and achieve their goals, join us for the Team Habits Leadership Institute to build leadership skills and learn how to lead effective teams.
 Register today to save one of the extremely limited spots for you or a member of your team!

 About Kelly Freiheit